tjgore/codetype/content/articles/gulp-tutorial-for-beginners.md

 });
 ```

 Before running the task, check your main-min.css files size.
 The file size is currently 119.4 kb.
-After running <span class="notice">gulp cleanCss</span> your file size shrank down to 8.0kb because the tasks removed all the unused styles from your css boostrap.
+After running `gulp cleanCss` your file size shrank down to 8.0kb because the tasks removed all the unused styles from your css boostrap.

-{{<contentTitle title="Optimizing js">}}
+## Optimizing js

 When working with a lot of javascript files, you will want to optimize your javascript by combining and minifying them.